KevinFlanagan7/PP5-Golf-Shop/README.md

 The Golf shop is a B2C (business-to-consumer) business, focused on providing high-quality golf equipment directly to individual customers.
 Several marketing tools and strategies have been implemented to enhance the customer experience, engage with visitors, and build brand loyalty.

-- Mailchimp Newsletter Sign-Up: A newsletter sign-up form is integrated in the site’s footer using Mailchimp.
-This allows visitors to subscribe easily to regular updates about new product releases and exclusive deals.
+- **Mailchimp Newsletter Sign-Up**: A newsletter sign-up form is integrated in the site’s footer using Mailchimp.
+This allows visitors to subscribe easily to potentially receive updates about new product releases and exclusive deals.

-- Facebook Page: The Golf Shop connects with customers on social media via its dedicated Facebook page.
+- **Facebook Page**: The Golf Shop connects with customers on social media via its dedicated Facebook page.
 This platform is used to engage with the golf community, post updates about new arrivals and promote content.
 By interacting with followers on Facebook, the shop builds brand awareness and developes an active customer base.
-The `rel="noopener external"`attribute is added to link for thye golf shop site security and tells search engines that the site is external.
+The `rel="noopener external"`attribute is added to link for the golf shop's site security and tells search engines that the site is external.

     <details><summary>Facebook page</summary>